AdelKS/LinuxGamingGuide/README.md

 **Note:** you need to respect the syntax of the `build-winXX.txt` files.
 Flags are quoted and separated with comas _e.g._ `c_args=['-O2', '-march=native']`.

 These flag changes may improve performance or not, the best is to test with and without and see for oneself.
 If regressions happen or it doesn't want to compile you can try [other flags](#flags-to-try).

+## VKD3D

+Since DXVK only works for DirectX 8-11, [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton) is for DirectX 12.

 ## GPU